 - The spouse of a faculty member or employee of the Board of Education

-- A retired member of the NPC who has not been off the NPC for more than two years
+- A retired member of the NPC who has not been off the NPC for more than one year

 - The spouse of a member of the NPC